paulocoutinhox/fastapi-app/README.md

 - Internet of Things (IoT) applications
 - Desktop applications that require online functionalities
 - JAMstack websites and applications
+- Low-Code and No-Code services like Bubble, FlutterFlow and others

 ## Start Locally